Sustainability

 In April 2023, we announced our endorsement of the TCFD (Task Force on Climate-related Financial Disclosures)* and are working to expand disclosure based on TCFD recommendations, as appropriate.

-The Sustainability Committee is chaired by the Representative Director; its members consist of individuals appointed by the committee chair along with directors, excluding those who provide advice as observers (the Director and Chairman, external directors, and directors who are also serving as audit and supervisory committee members).
+The Sustainability Committee is chaired by the Representative Director; its members consist of individuals appointed by the committee chair along with directors, excluding those who provide advice as observers (External Directors, and Directors who are also serving as audit and supervisory committee members).
 Discussions may also be held with outside experts as necessary.
 The Sustainability Committee deliberates on many issues related to the Group’s sustainability—the formulation of policies, targets, and measures, as well as the identification of material issues, management of progress toward targets, and methods of information disclosure.
 It also reviews the status of initiatives and issues reports to the Board of Directors.

-The Sustainability Promotion Committee is comprised of a managing executive officer and individuals appointed by the managing executive officer, and is led by the divisional managers in charge of sales, procurement, human resources, compliance, production management, and quality assurance.
+The Sustainability Promotion Committee is comprised of a managing executive officer and individuals appointed by the managing executive officer, and is led by the divisional managers in charge of IR & Corporate Planning.

 The Sustainability Promotion Committee is responsible for analyzing and assessing risk and opportunity with regard to sustainability issues, including climate-related issues.
 It identifies issues that need to be addressed and opportunities to be pursued.
 Each divisional manager is responsible for handling the identified items within their own division.